vranystepan/container-basics/pt1/01_docker_run.md

 ## Introduce memory limit

 Let's try to add some memory limit and check the configuration again.

+> Memory limit effectively configured control group so container
+> can't use any memory beyond this limit.
+This is useful in case
+> you don't want to endanger other processes with possible usage peaks

 ```bash
 docker run -d --memory 100Mi nginx